 Just to put the request into perspective, anyone who has followed my blathering over the years, will be left in no doubt that I’m not a disciple of the ideology.
 You know the one: it says leaderism is the answer to everything; all good things are down to good leaderists; and all bad things down to the wrong flavour of leaderism.

 Over the past twenty years, the fads in management have been furiously matched by the fashionable updating of the prefix adorning the Leaderism ideology.
-The flavours go from heroic, to visionary, connected, distributed, authentic and compassionate all the way down to bloody visible – and that’s a pretty low bar.
-Believe it or not, there’s also Artificial Leaderism which seems like it could quickly morph into some sort Master Race Leaderism.
+The flavours go from heroic, to visionary, connected, distributed, authentic, humble and compassionate all the way down to bloody visible – and that’s a pretty low bar.
+Believe it or not, there’s even a collection of arseholes promoting AI Leadership which seems like it could quickly morph into some sort of Master Race or Skynet Leaderism.

 At the moment the fad is for Systems Leaderism whereby, everybody is a leader of some flavour or other, which basically means nobody is.
 If everyone is busy leading nobody is following and come on, that’s got to be the base unit.
 Unless you are really lost in the world of leaderism – heading off on a personal mastery retreat to wax your secret bits onto a personality questionnaire – you have to admit to it all being, just about as scientific as astrology.
 Click on the picture to prove it.